TROUBLE-1/Vajra/README.md

 The term Vajra refers to the Weapon of God Indra in Indian mythology (God of Thunder &amp; Storms).
 Its connection to the cloud makes it a perfect name for the tool.

-Vajra currently supports Azure Cloud environments and plans to support AWS cloud environments and some OSINT in the future.
+Vajra presently supports Azure and AWS Cloud environments, with plans to add support for Google Cloud Platform and certain OSINT in the future.

 **Following features are available at the moment:**